-48 (1) If the clerk of the municipality receives a notice of objection on or before the last day for filing an objection, the clerk shall compile a record that includes,

-- (a) a copy, certified by the clerk, of every development charge by-law that applies to the area defined in the front-ending agreement; - (b) a copy of the front-ending agreement certified by the clerk; - (c) an affidavit or declaration certifying that notice of the front-ending agreement and of the last day for filing an objection to it was given in accordance with this Act.
+- 48 (1) If the clerk of the municipality receives a notice of objection on or before the last day for filing an objection, the clerk shall compile a record that includes, - (a) a copy, certified by the clerk, of every development charge by-law that applies to the area defined in the front-ending agreement; - (b) a copy of the front-ending agreement certified by the clerk; - (c) an affidavit or declaration certifying that notice of the front-ending agreement and of the last day for filing an objection to it was given in accordance with this Act.
 1997, c.
 27, s.
 48 (1).

-(2) The clerk shall forward a copy of the notice of objection and the record to the secretary of the Ontario Municipal Board within 30 days after the last day for filing an objection and shall provide such other information or material as the Board may require in respect of the objection.
+(2) The clerk shall forward a copy of the notice of objection and the record to the Ontario Land Tribunal within 30 days after the last day for filing an objection and shall provide such other information or material as the Tribunal may require in respect of the objection.
 1997, c.
 27, s.
-48 (2).
+48 (2); 2021, c.
+4, Sched.
+6, s.
+41 (6).